-A strategy that has worked for countless professionals and age groupers is to separate your electrolytes from your energy sources, so that you can customize the dose of each group.
-This means to obtain electrolyte supplementation through capsules alone, you'll also need an energy source through solid or gel foods and/or complex carb drinks (e.g. maltodextrin).
+A strategy that has worked for countless pros and age groupers is to separate your electrolytes from your energy sources so that you can customize the dose of each group.
+This means to obtain electrolyte supplementation through capsules alone, and an energy source through solid or gel foods and/or complex carb drinks (e.g. maltodextrin).